codejay12/clothing-similarity-search/README.md

 <p>In my project, I developed a machine learning model capable of receiving a text description of a clothing item and generating a ranked list of links to similar items from various websites.
 This solution was implemented as a function deployed on Google Cloud, enabling it to accept a text string as input and provide JSON responses with ranked suggestions.</p>

 <p>To achieve this, I first gathered a large dataset consisting of clothing item descriptions and their corresponding links from different websites.
-With this dataset, I trained a machine learning model using a suitable algorithm, such as a deep learning model based on recurrent neural networks or a transformer model like BERT.</p>
+With this dataset, I trained a machine learning model using a suitable algorithm</p>
+<h3>Approach-1</h3>
+<p> The first model is based on the tfidf ,where it lacks the semantic meaning of text</p>

+<h3>Approach-2</h3>
+<p>The process of latent semantic indexing involves several steps:</p>

+<p>1.
+Corpus Collection: A collection of documents is gathered, typically in the form of a text corpus.
+This corpus represents the dataset on which LSI will be applied.</p>

+<p>2.
+Term Frequency-Inverse Document Frequency (TF-IDF) Calculation: TF-IDF is computed for each term (word) in the document collection.
+TF-IDF quantifies the importance of a term within a specific document and across the entire corpus.
+It assigns higher weights to terms that appear frequently in a document but less frequently in the entire corpus.</p>

+<p>3.
+Singular Value Decomposition (SVD): SVD is applied to the TF-IDF matrix, which decomposes it into three matrices: U, Σ, and V. The U matrix represents the relationships between terms and concepts, the Σ matrix contains singular values that represent the importance of these concepts, and the V matrix represents the relationships between documents and concepts.</p>

+</p>4.
+Dimensionality Reduction: The dimensionality of the matrices resulting from SVD is reduced by keeping only the top-k singular values and their corresponding columns in U, Σ, and V. This step helps to remove noise and focus on the most significant semantic relationships.</p>

+<p>5.
+Query Processing: When a user submits a query, it is transformed into the semantic space by using the reduced matrices.
+This process allows the system to identify relevant documents that may not contain the exact query keywords but are semantically related.</p>

 <p>Using the trained model, I created a function that takes the input text describing a clothing item.
 The function then processes the text using natural language processing techniques to extract the relevant features and representations.
 This allows the model to understand the description and identify the key attributes of the clothing item.</p>

-<p>Once the input is processed, the model compares it to the dataset of clothing item descriptions it was trained on.
-It computes the similarity between the input description and each item in the dataset, ranking them based on their similarity scores.
-The higher the similarity score, the more relevant the item is considered to be.</p>

 <p>Upon ranking the items, the function generates JSON responses containing the ranked suggestions.
-Each response includes the link to the clothing item and additional information, such as the name, brand, price, and any other relevant details available.
 These responses are then returned to the user, providing them with a list of recommended similar items from different websites.</p>

 <p>By deploying this function on Google Cloud, it becomes readily accessible to users.
 They can make requests by providing a text description, and the function will promptly generate and deliver the ranked suggestions in the form of JSON responses.
 This solution allows users to effortlessly explore similar clothing items from various sources, assisting them in finding desired items and facilitating their online shopping experience.</p>